fashn-AI/.github/profile/README.md

 Whether you're a potential customer, a fashion brand interested in collaboration, or an investor looking to be part of the future of fashion tech, reach out to us at [info@fashn.ai](mailto:info@fashn.ai)

 👉 Follow our [FASHN Blog](https://www.fashn.ai/blog) for weekly news about tech, fashion, and company updates.

-## Support Us

-We are in need of high-end computing resources to accelerate our development.
-Specifically, having access to **8 H100 GPUs** can significantly boost our pace and reduce our experiments time from 3 weeks to 3 days.
-If you can provide us either with hardware or funds for hardware, and wish to collaborate with us, please contact us at [info@fashn.ai](mailto:info@fashn.ai)